 Through Overdraft transfer, you authorize us to make transfers of available funds automatically from your linked savings account, plus the overdraft transfer fees, to cover overdrafts in your checking account.
-Each transfer counts as one of the six (6) limited transactions you are allowed each month from your regular savings.

 Overdraft Transfer is a mandatory feature.

 Overdrafts paid pursuant to Overdraft Transfer are subject to a per-item Overdraft Transfer Fee as set forth in the Fee Schedule.